jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 For the second one, my luggage, including my interview suit, was lost by the airlines.
 It arrived at 6:00 AM.
 Unfortunately, my interviewer didn't arrive.
-A scheduling mixup on their end left me stranded until midmorning.
+A scheduling mixup on their end left me stranded until mid-morning.

+Both issues had limited my sleep.
+I was exhausted.
 Neither of those interviews went well.
 I was not extended offers.
 It was not the end of the world.